MertYksl03/Linux---Tablet-As-a-Second-Screen/README.md

-# Tutorial
+# How to use your tablet as a display for your Linux Desktop?
 I just wanted to use my android tablet as a second monitor on linux and it took so many hours to achive that.
 I read, watched bunch of differant tutorials.
 It's so complex than I expected.
 After figuring it out, I decied to write a tutorial.
 If you are reading this you are probably the same as I was.
 And i hope this tutorial help you to do it.
 Then let's get started.
 This tutorial is for especially for **Nvidia users**.
 But if you have **AMD** or **Intel** graphic card, **I guide you to the right resourses**.
 ## My Test Environmennt
-- Zorin OS 17.2
+- Zorin OS 17.2 (Based on Ubuntu 22.04)
 - Nvidia RTX 3050 Mobile
 - AMD Ryzen 7 5800h with radeon graphics
 - Android Tablet(You can use Ipad as well)